Rakeem Boyd

 Rakeem Boyd (born February 18, 1998) is an American former professional football running back.
 He played college football for the Texas A&M Aggies and Arkansas Razorbacks.
 He also played junior college football for the Independence Pirates.

-Early years
+Early life

 Boyd attended Stratford High School in Houston, Texas.
 During his high school career, he rushed for 6,436 yards and 80 touchdowns.
 He committed to Texas A&M University to play college football.

 College career

 Boyd spent one year with the Texas A&M Aggies, before transferring to Independence Community College.
 In his one season for the Independence Pirates, he rushed for 1,211 yards with 14 touchdowns.
 While at Independence, he was featured in the third season of the Netflix documentary series Last Chance U, where he played under head coach Jason Brown.
 After the season, he transferred to the University of Arkansas to play for the Arkansas Razorbacks.
 During his first year at Arkansas in 2018, Boyd played in all 12 games and started the final eight.
 He finished the season with 734 yards on 123 carries with two touchdowns.
 As a junior in 2019, he started all 12 games, rushing for 1,133 yards on 184 carries and eight touchdowns.
 On December 1, 2020, he opted out of the remainder of his senior season and declared for the 2021 NFL draft.